timjogorman/RicherEventDescription/guidelines.md

 ###Document Revision History
 \begin{itemize
-\item 9/22/13 -- Major revisions to add more non-medical examples, remove material remaining from THYME-TimeML, improve Subevent section
+- 9/22/13 -- Major revisions to add more non-medical examples, remove material remaining from THYME-TimeML, improve Subevent section
-\item 9/17/13 -- Figured out what RED means, added this to the title.
+- 9/17/13 -- Figured out what RED means, added this to the title.
-\item 9/12/13 -- Changed title to RED annotation guidelines, removed permanence, added short discussion of the idea of permanence to the DocTimeRel section.
+- 9/12/13 -- Changed title to RED annotation guidelines, removed permanence, added short discussion of the idea of permanence to the DocTimeRel section.
 Added warning to CONTAINS-SUBEVENT which points to BRIDGING when containment is lacking. - Will
-\item 7/24/13 -- Merged the two documents initially
+- 7/24/13 -- Merged the two documents initially
-\item 9/19/13 -- Minor terminology revisions. - Kevin
+- 9/19/13 -- Minor terminology revisions. - Kevin
-\item 10/16/13 -- Terminology and typos fixed - Kevin \& Mariah
+- 10/16/13 -- Terminology and typos fixed - Kevin \& Mariah
-\item 10/25/13 -- Causation marked as Under Construction; Hedged changed to Uncertain - Kevin and Will
+- 10/25/13 -- Causation marked as Under Construction; Hedged changed to Uncertain - Kevin and Will
-\item 10/27/13 -- Added more discussion to hedging. - Will
+- 10/27/13 -- Added more discussion to hedging. - Will
-\item 2/20/14 -- Causation expanded, clarified, and no longer under construction
+- 2/20/14 -- Causation expanded, clarified, and no longer under construction
 - Rei
-\item 3/6/14 -- More information, examples, and discussion added to Annotating Entities and Coreference Annotation.
+- 3/6/14 -- More information, examples, and discussion added to Annotating Entities and Coreference Annotation.
 Clarification of how to treat discussions and quantifying phrases.
 Elimination of ``risk of X\textquotedbl{}-type guidelines.
 General revision. - Mariah
-\item 7/5/14 -- Accepted all prior tweaks, and began v.1.5, a clarification for completing the pilot.
+- 7/5/14 -- Accepted all prior tweaks, and began v.1.5, a clarification
+for completing the pilot.
-\item 7/6/14 -- Implemented Mariah's suggestion for emotive vs. assertive emphatics.
+- 7/6/14 -- Implemented Mariah's suggestion for emotive vs. assertive emphatics.
-\item 7/27/14 -- Added `Avoid millisecond reasoning', `hypotheticals, negation and the past', and a made a few other repairs. - Will\end{itemize
+- 7/27/14 -- Added `Avoid millisecond reasoning', `hypotheticals, negation
+and the past', and a made a few other repairs. - Will\end{itemize

 \end{document}